 At the beginning of the 19th century, Christmas was hardly celebrated in England.
 Medieval traditions were under scrutiny by Puritans and the Industrial Revolution meant workers had little time to celebrate meaning many businesses didn’t consider it to be a holiday.

 Over time Christmas traditions came trickling back in.
 In 1843, Charles Dickens published the now-classic novel A Christmas Carol which rekindled the joy of Christmas in British and American households.
-Shortly after, Prince Albert brought the German custom of tree decorating to England, carol singing started to thrive, the first Christmas card was published by Henry Cole inspiring many children - including Victoria’s - to make their own, and confectioner Tom Smith invented a bold new way to sell sweets when he came up with the Christmas cracker.
+Queen Charlotte, Wife of George III brought the German custom of tree decorating to England, carol singing started to thrive, the first Christmas card was published by Henry Cole inspiring many children - including Victoria’s - to make their own, and confectioner Tom Smith invented a bold new way to sell sweets when he came up with the Christmas cracker.
 By the end of the century, Christmas Day had become the biggest annual celebration that we still enjoy today.

 Victorian Tree Decorations